 Theoretical Interview Questions

-In an attempt to understand how your brain works and how you process difficult problems, the interviewer will likely ask some brain teasers and word problems.
+Your interviewer will likely ask some brain teasers and word problems so they can understand how you process complex problems.
 Investment banking requires strong analytical skills, so being able to analyze a hard question and tackle it logically is important.
-Some of these types of investment banking interview questions may seem outlandish, while others may be specific to investment banking.
+Some questions may seem outlandish, while others may be specific to investment banking.

 1. Two companies are almost exactly the same in every way, except Company A is trading at 20 P/E and Company B is trading at 18 P/E. Which would you invest in?